How our service can help you

 - Complex multi-disciplinary assessment of the young person’s needs leading to formulation and recommendations for their support

 - Multi-disciplinary interventions and support to the young person and their family.
-This will be adapted in the context of their diagnosis of Autism or intellectual disability
+This will be adapted in the context of their suspected or confirmed diagnosis of Autism or intellectual disability

 - Consultation, training and advice to other professionals